 Each self-drive package is designed by local experts who understand Iceland’s spring conditions and top seasonal highlights.
 Here’s what you can expect when booking:

-Rental Car: Choose a vehicle that suits your trip, whether it’s a compact car for easy highway driving or a 4x4 for exploring rural areas.
-Spring roads are generally safe, although a 4WD may still be recommended in more remote regions.
+Rental Car: Choose a vehicle that suits your trip, whether it’s an affordable compact car or a 4x4 for exploring more remote locations.

-Custom Itinerary: Receive a detailed itinerary featuring Iceland’s most beautiful spring locations.
-Popular stops include waterfalls, geysers, volcanic landscapes, scenic coastal drives, and charming small towns.
-Your itinerary can be adjusted to match your travel preferences or weather conditions.
+Custom Itinerary: Get a detailed itinerary featuring Iceland’s most beautiful destinations, always adjusted to your preferences and weather conditions.

-Optional Activities: Add extra adventures to your trip, such as whale watching, hot spring bathing, horseback riding, or visiting an ice cave if available early in the season.
-These experiences can enhance your spring journey with unforgettable moments.
+Optional Activities: Add extra adventures to your trip, such as whale watching, hot spring bathing, horseback riding, or visiting an ice cave.

 Pressed for time?
 These shorter options still pack in many unforgettable spring moments without needing a full week.